A-bi/DocToMind_Support/PRIVACY.md

 The legal basis (where the GDPR applies) is Art.
 6(1)(b) GDPR (performance of a contract / use of the app).

 ---
+### 2.3 Camera

+DocToMind uses the device camera only to scan documents that you explicitly choose to capture (e.g. medical letters, reports, notes or learning material).
+The images are processed locally on the device to perform OCR and generate text.
+They are not automatically uploaded to any external server by the app.
+---

 ## 3. Contacting Support